Retrieve, Schedule, Reflect: LLM Agents for Chip QoR Optimization: Agentic Schedule--Execute--Reflect Framework

-As more optimization algorithms are applied, QoR improvement often saturates and the flow can get stuck in a local optimum~\cite{PD-ISQED02-Coudert, SYN-TCAD22-Neto}.
-Engineers therefore draw feedback from previous optimization traces and restart from the unoptimized design to explore alternative schedules that can reach better QoR.
-Since QoR is multi-objective, Pareto dominance is widely adopted to measure trade-offs~\cite{PD-TCAD20-Geng, Arch-AAAI24-Bai}.
-We model this practice by maintaining Pareto-optimal traces and prompting a reflector agent to generate scheduler and executor insights from the best historical outcomes, as shown in \Cref{fig:ECOFlow} (b).
+As more optimization operators are applied, QoR improvement often saturates and gets stuck in a local optimum~\cite{PD-ISQED02-Coudert,SYN-TCAD22-Neto}.
+To further optimize QoR, our framework draws feedback from previous-round optimization traces and restarts from the initial design with improved scheduling strategy through reflection.
+Pareto dominance provides a multi-objective perspective to evaluate the trade-offs among timing, power, and area across rounds~\cite{PD-TCAD20-Geng,Arch-AAAI24-Bai}.
+Thus we maintain a set of Pareto-optimal traces and prompt the reflector to generate feedback for the scheduler and executor in the next round from this set of optimal traces, as shown in \Cref{fig:ECOFlow}.